LemonUIbyLemon/LemonUI/README.md

 You don't need to install any files when using FiveM.
 When you connect to a server, the resources that need it will automatically provide a copy of LemonUI.

+### RageMP

+You don't need to install any files when using RageMP.
+When you connect to a server, the resources that need it will automatically provide a copy of LemonUI when compiling the code.

 ### RPH

 Copy all of the files from the **RPH** folder inside of the compressed file to the root of your GTA V installation directory.